-On this day in 2002, the New England Patriots shock football fans everywhere by defeating the heavily favored St. Louis Rams, 20-17, to take home their first Super Bowl victory.
+On February 3, 2002, the New England Patriots shock football fans everywhere by defeating the heavily favored St. Louis Rams, 20-17, to take home their first Super Bowl victory.
 Pats’ kicker Adam Vinatieri made a 48-yard field goal to win the game just as the clock expired.

 Going into the Super Bowl on February 3, the Rams’ high-powered offense and Super Bowl experience combined to make them 14-point favorites.
 True to form, the Rams scored first, but by halftime, the underdog Patriots had stifled the Rams offense, and capitalized on two St. Louis turnovers to pull ahead, 14-3.

 The Pats converted another Rams turnover into a 17-3 lead in the third quarter before the Rams finally seemed to come alive.
 Warner ran in a touchdown and then connected with wide receiver Ricky Proehl with just one minute, 30 seconds remaining to tie the score.
 In the end, though, it proved too little, too late: Brady deftly led the Pats on a 53-yard drive and into field goal range, and with seven seconds left on the clock, Adam Vinatieri kicked a 48-yard field goal to give the Pats the victory, 20-17.
 It was the first time a Super Bowl had ever been won with a team scoring as the game clock expired.
 (Colts kicker Jim O'Brien kicked a game-winner in Super Bowl V, but there were five seconds left in the game.)